boazbk/tcs/lec_19_cryptography.md

 John Nash made seminal contributions in mathematics and game theory, and was awarded both the Abel Prize in mathematics and the  Nobel Memorial Prize in Economic Sciences.
-However, he hus struggled with mental illness throughout his life.
+However, he has struggled with mental illness throughout his life.
 His biography, [A Beautiful Mind](https://en.wikipedia.org/wiki/A_Beautiful_Mind_(book)) was made into a popular movie.
 It is natural to compare Nash's 1955 letter to the NSA to Gödel's letter to von Neumann we mentioned before.
 From the theoretical computer science point of view, the crucial difference is that while Nash informally talks about exponential vs polynomial computation time, he does not mention the word "Turing Machine" or other models of computation, and it is not clear if he is aware or not that his conjecture can be made mathematically precise (assuming a formalization of "sufficiently complex types of enciphering").